PHILOSOPHY & PRACTICES

 On this day, seva is performed at sthans across the country.
 Visitors are served tea and, if possible, khichdi.
 They are not permitted to offer anything in return since nothing is accepted in exchange for seva rendered.
 However, visitors to the main sthan in Gurgaon can offer sugar-coated barley grains (phuliyan) and sugar pops (pattisa).
 After being energised at the sthan, these sugary offerings are returned to them.

 During Gurudev’s time, around 50,000 people would come to seek his help on Bada Guruvar.
 He met all of them for a few seconds or more.
-Many didn’t have the time to explain in detail the support they needed, but somehow or the other, they would receive the help or healing sought.
+Many didn’t have the time to detail the support they needed, but somehow or the other, they would receive the help or healing sought.

 Gurudev would fast once a week on Mondays.
 On this day, he lived only on liquids till nightfall.